EmileTrotignon/blog/monad.md

 end
 ```
 It is not to be confused with the language feature of the same name and is a
-monad that lacks bind.
+similar to monad, but lacks bind.

 As we saw earlier `bind` allows to do a special
 computation that depends on another special computation. `map` does a regular
 computation that depends on a special one.
 Therefore if you only have `map` you
 cannot chain special computations.
 This can be useful to model certain things.